What to do with the insides of your carved pumpkin? How about making some Pumpkin Gloop ideal for oodles of sensory play.

 After I cut around the top, Minnie removed the lid & discovered the contents!
-Her hands were soon in the pumpkin scooping out the seeds & pulp.
+Her hands were soon in the pumpkin scooping out the seeds.

-We love playing with goop (oobleck) in this house & these seeds just seemed a perfect accompaniment for some seasonal gloopy messy play!
+We love playing with gloop (oobleck) in this house & these seeds just seemed a perfect accompaniment for some seasonal gloopy messy play!

 We added a packet of cornflour to a large shallow plastic box.
 This box works really well for indoor messy play, as most of the mess is contained but it still offers enough room for exploration & play.
-(I would recommend covering your floor if it's carpeted... the gloop does tend to spread!)
+I would recommend covering your floor if it's carpeted... the gloop does have a tendency to spread.

 The cornflour provided some great sensory exploration even before the water was added

-We mixed a few drops of yellow & red liquid food colouring to cold water to create a orange(ish) pumpkin colour, & added to the cornflour (a little at a time)
+We mixed a few drops of yellow & red liquid food colouring to cold water to create a orange-ish pumpkin colour, & added the liquid to the cornflour a little at a time.

-Minnie mixed until the cornflour & water were combined & the mixture was thick.
-(Take care not to add to much water or the mixture will become too runny & won't have that 'magic' quality!)
+Minnie mixed until the cornflour & water were combined & the mixture thickened.
+(Take care not to add to much water or the mixture will become too runny & won't have that 'magic' gloop quality!)

-After more mixing Minnie excitedly told me she'd made 'pumpkin soup' - yumm!! ;-)
+After more mixing, Minnie excitedly told me that she had made 'pumpkin soup' - yummy!

-But goop like this just has to be explored with your hands...
+But gloop like this just has to be explored with your hands...

-We found the goop became runnier as the pulp was mixed in, so added a little more cornflour to the mixture to return it to it's original consistency.
+We found the gloop became runnier as the pulp was mixed in, so added a little more cornflour to the mixture to return it to its original consistency.

-The consistency of the mixture was great to hide things in, & Minnie couldn't resist a game of 'hide & seek'.
-Just where could that plate be? ;-)
+The consistency of the mixture was great to hide things in, & Minnie couldn't resist a game of hide & seek.

 So much messy, sensory fun & discovery from one pumpkin!
-Love it!
+We Loved it!

-I think we'll add some toy tractors & other farm accessories next time we use pumpkin goop, or how about some plastic spiders for spooky messy pumpkin play!
+I think we'll add some toy tractors & other farm accessories next time we use pumpkin gloop, or how about some plastic spiders for some spooky messy pumpkin play!